traefik/traefik/docs/content/https-tls/acme.md

         sans = ["mydomain.com"]
     ```

-!!! note "Configuration Reference"
+??? note "Configuration Reference"

     There are many available options for ACME.
-For a quick glance at what's possible, browse the [configuration reference](../reference/acme.md).
+For a quick glance at what's possible, browse the configuration reference:

+    ```toml
+    --8<-- "content/https-tls/ref-acme.toml"
+    ```

 ## The Different ACME Challenges